 The Pin Parvati Pass trek is a popular trek in Himachal Pradesh, but it is only attempted by experienced trekkers.
 Hence, most of the valley remains unexplored by amateur trekkers and normal tourists.
 The Pin Parvati Pass trek is considered as the shortest route between the Kullu and Spiti valley and the journey sees frequent changes of landscape, from evergreen to barren and rugged.
 During the trail one will also notice and experience the varied cultures secluded within the mountains.

 The Kullu valley, which is mostly dominated by the Hindus, comes in contrast when you step in to Spiti valley that is inhabited by the Indo - Tibetans.
 Further, the cultural charisma takes over the traveller's mind when he mulls over the ancient Hindu temples and Buddhist monasteries that reflects several myths and legends.
 The journey passes through several small hamlets, gushing streams, thick alpine forest, wild life, pristine lakes, glaciers and cattle grazing farms.

-Due to its high altitude and frequent uphill and downhill treks, the Pin Parvati Pass trek is considered as one of the most challenging treks in Himachal Pradesh and hence it is recommended for trekkers having prior experience of trekking at high altitudes.
-The best time to hit the trekking tracks is during the Indian monsoon season, July to September.
+Due to its high altitude and frequent uphill and downhill treks, the Pin Parvati Pass trek is considered as one of the most challenging treks in Himachal Pradesh and hence, it is recommended for trekkers having prior experience of trekking at high altitudes.
+The best time to hit the trekking tracks is during the Indian monsoon season which is from July to September.